-Heartland synthesist Dylan Ettinger follows up 2010’s widely lauded New Age Outlaws imaginary cyber-soundtrack with a stark, dark, and intensely different collection of misshapen new wave weirdnesses, Lifetime Of Romance.
-Recorded at a proper studio, and written over the course of a year, the seven songs of Romance reflect a heavy influence from the fringier strains of bummed out quasi-industrial synth-pop in the vein of Fad Gadget, certain Cabaret Voltaire, early Human League, etc, but dragged through his own warped, wonky filter.
-The approaches vary radically, from abandoned factory dirges (“Sport And Superstion,” “Maude”) to dubbed-out man-machine paranoia (“Disparager”) to bouncy sine-wave robot radio singles (“Arco Iris,” “Blue and Blue”) and general electronic workshop exploration (“18.0”).
-It’s always to be heralded when an artist braves terrain they haven’t traversed yet, so it’s a kick to hear Ettingers secret circuitry language channeled into the pop architectures of twisted synth-wave melancholia for the first time.
+Heartland synthesist Dylan Ettinger follows up 2010s New Age Outlaws with a stark, dark, and intensely different collection of misshapen new wave weirdnesses, Lifetime Of Romance.
+Recorded at a proper studio, and written over the course of a year, the seven songs of Romance reflect a heavy influence from the fringier strains of quasi-industrial synth-pop a la Fad Gadget, Cabaret Voltaire, early Human League, etc, but dragged through his own warped filter.
+The approaches vary radically, from abandoned factory dirges (Sport And Superstion, Maude) to dubbed-out man-machine paranoia (Disparager) to sine-wave robot radio singles (Arco Iris, Blue and Blue) and general electronic workshop exploration (18.0).
+Its always to be heralded when an artist braves foreign terrain so its a kick to hear Ettingers secret circuitry language channeled into the pop architectures of twisted synth-wave melancholia for the first time.
 Black vinyl LPs in jackets with synthesizer trio cover photography by Michael Anderson.
-Edition of 600.